 Moradabad is a city in the district of the same name in the state of Uttar Pradesh.
-It traces its roots to 1600 when it was established by the son of King Shah Jahan, prince Murad.
-Moradabad is the centre of the brass industry in India and has therefore been nicknamed at Pital Nagri or the ‘City of Brass.’
+It traces its roots to 1600 when it was established by the son of King Shah Jahan, Prince Murad.
+Moradabad is the centre of the brass industry in India and has, therefore, been nicknamed as Pital Nagri or the ‘City of Brass.’

 As said above, the city is renowned for its brass work throughout the world.
 It has carved a niche for itself in the handicraft industry, and its products are exported to countries such as USA, Britain, Canada, Germany and the Middle East and the items find pride of place in retail stores such as Walmart and Tesco.

-While in Moradabad visitors can also see the nearby Chanausi (Chand means moon and Chandausi is like a moon).
-The scenic town cultivate the mint plant in large scale and the main product is the mint oil.
+While in Moradabad visitors can also see the nearby Chandausi ('chand' means moon and therefore, Chandausi is like a moon).
+This scenic town cultivates the mint plant in large scale and the main product is the mint oil.
 The town is also home to several religious sites such as Rambagh Dham, Kunj Bihari Temple, Lord Venugopal Ji Temple, and Braham Dev Ji Temple.

-Moradabad can be reached by air, rail and road conveinienty.
+Moradabad can be reached by air, rail and road conveniently.

 The ideal time to visit Moradabad is from November to April, the weather being mild and pleasant during that time.
 However, since it is a major industrial hub, Moradabad invites visitors the year round.